 The tropical elephant ear plant is a sight to behold and not one many will forget.
 The massive leaves and speedy elephant ear growth rate make this a plant that is perfect for maximum impact in the garden.
 Do elephant ears affect nearby plants?
-There are no alleopathic properties in the corms, but this can be an invasive plant and the excessive size may pose problems for species that live under the giant foliage.
+There are no allelopathic properties in the corms, but this can be an invasive plant and the excessive size may pose problems for species that live under the giant foliage.
 Choosing the right location for the plant and cleaning up after it drops those humongous leave should minimize any issues in the garden and keep your elephant ear garden friendly to all the other denizens of the landscape.

 My Elephant Ears are Taking Over!

 In some areas, elephant ears are considered invasive and some cautions should be taken to keep plants beneath free of debris.
-Otherwise, problems with elephant ear plants are rare and the statement making leaves are attractive foils for many other foliage and flowering specimens.
+Otherwise, problems with elephant ear plants are rare and the statement-making leaves are attractive foils for many other foliage and flowering specimens.

-For northern gardeners, the question, “do elephant ears affect nearby plants” is not even asked.
+For northern gardeners, the question, “Do elephant ears affect nearby plants?”, is not even asked.
 That is because we are struggling to keep the plants alive over the winter.
 Most Colocasia are hardy to zone 9 or 8 with some mulching protection.